 It is also necessary to keep in touch with the ‘ulamā for guidance regarding one’s day to day matters.
 One should also allocate time solely for the purpose of sitting in the company of pious ‘ulamā, through which one will find his mind directed towards issues that otherwise would have been overlooked.
 It should be kept in mind that in order to live our lives in accordance with the Qur’ān and Sunnah, it is imperative to seek knowledge from those who have devoted their lives in learning and teaching the Qur’ān and Sunnah.

 Sayyidunā Luqmān ‘alayhis salām once instructed his son:

 Hold fast to the gatherings of the ‘Ulamā.
 (At-Tabarānī)

-When one will sincerely adopt the company of the ‘Ulamā, Allāh ta‘ālā will indeed honour the seeker with religious knowledge by inspiring the ‘ulamā to say those things which are his spiritual needs.
-Many a time, the 'Ulamā are approached by people who tell them that they had spoken on the very subject that was of concern to them.
-Therefore, if the company of the 'Ulamā is adopted with sincerity and a resolve to practise, time spent in their company will prove fruitful and Allāh ta‘ālā will show one the light through which one will be safeguarded from the deception of Shaytān and the nafs.
+When one adopts the company of the ‘Ulamā with sincerity and zeal, Allāh ta‘ālā bestows him with religious knowledge by inspiring the ‘ulamā to say those things which are his spiritual needs.
+Many a time, an ‘ālim is approached by those who attend his gatherings and told that they had spoken on the very subject that was of concern to them (the attendees).
+Therefore, if the company of the ‘ulamā is adopted with sincerity and zeal, Allāh ta‘ālā will show one the light through which he will be able to see right from wrong and eventually find safety from the deceptions of Shaytān and nafs.

 Let us resolve to follow the whole Dīn of Allāh ta‘ālā and exert every effort in combatting Shaytān and nafs.

-Riyadul Jannah Vol 27 issue 7
+Riyadul Jannah Vol 30 issue 9